matheusmortatti/ANN_vhdl/README.md

 Implements both feedforward and backpropagation.
 The project can be summarized as below:
 ![Alt text](/report/figures/blk_d_new.png?raw=true "Optional Title")

 It is part of a final project for MC613, Digital Circuits Laboratory, a discipline at Unicamp.
+It was done with @isadorasophia